brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-05.md

 but they of course didn't have wands either.
-There was, however, a somewhat familiar looking giant man who was helping calm several teams of horses who were moving about skittishly outside of what had probably once been the neighborhood livery[^115-3].
+There was, however, a somewhat familiar looking giant man who was helping calm several teams of horses who were moving about skittishly outside of what had probably once been the neighborhood livery.
 Perhaps he could help.

 "Excuse me, sir."